-Re/insurers operate in an ever more complex and rapidly changing risk landscape.
+Re/insurers operate in a rapidly changing and increasingly complex risk landscape.
 New demographic, economic, technological, socio-political, regulatory and environmental developments are all capable of changing risks or creating new ones.
 In addition, growing interdependencies between these developments can lead to accumulations of risk and create significant knock-on effects.
-The general business environment is undergoing significant changes, as well.
 People’s risk perceptions are shifting, liability and regulatory regimes continue to evolve and stakeholder expectations are growing.

 This complex landscape gives rise to “emerging risks” – newly developing or changing risks that are difficult to quantify and whose potential impact on our business is not yet sufficiently taken into account.